Gleam's Elegant Solution to Callback Hell

 }

-Callback hell appears across many domains, and Gleam provides one elegant solution that works universally instead of creating specialized syntax for each use case.
+Callback hell appears in many contexts.
+Gleam demonstrates one elegant solution that works universally instead of creating specialized syntax for each use case.

 Native Resource Management

-TypeScript 5.2's explicit resource management provides the closest direct equivalent:
+TypeScript 5.2's explicit resource management provides closest equivalent:

 class DatabaseConnection implements Disposable {